aironherbert/todo-client/README.md

 The production version of this app can be found at [Airon Todo Client](https://airon-todo-client.netlify.app/).

-This app needs the server to be up and running.
-You can clone at [Airon Todo Server](https://github.com/aironherbert/todo).
+To run this app locally, you need the server to be also running on your machine.
+You can clone it at [Airon Todo Server](https://github.com/aironherbert/todo).

+You can also change the uri from Apollo Client to [Production Server App](https://misty-voice-2266.fly.dev/api).
+In this way you can run the frontend of the app locally, but keeping the server side at production.

 ## Available Scripts